 * A few months after Ukraine won in May of 2016, the government produced a blacklist of Russian artists banned for entry into Ukraine, with the explicit message to Russia not to pick anyone from the list.
 Julia Samoylova was NOT on this list despite performing in Crimea in 2015.

 * Russia’s intention was almost certainly to boycott ESC 2017.
-Not only were they aggrieved about 1944, they were aggrieved by the bizarre jury voting that saw them lose jury points in the grand final despite twice as many juries voting.
+Not only were they aggrieved about 1944, they were aggrieved by the bizarre jury voting that saw them lose jury points in the grand final compared to the semi final despite twice as many juries voting.
 This was actually first spotlighted by one of the songwriters on Instagram.
 Typically raw scores of top contenders increase by 50% or 60% from the semi final to the grand final.
 Russia dropped from 148 to 130.
-Another sign of Russia’s indifference to Kyiv 2017 was the EBU said Russia had not attended the heads of delegation meeting, nor had booked any accommodation in Kyiv for the Eurovision period.
+Another sign of Russia’s indifference to Kyiv 2017 was the EBU said Russia had not attended the heads of delegation meeting in March, nor had booked any accommodation in Kyiv for the Eurovision period.

 * Neither Russia nor Samoylova have broken any EBU rules with regards to this year’s Russian entry.
 Comparison’s to Georgia’s ban in 2009 or Romania’s in 2016 are nonsense when they broke EBU rules regarding political songs and unpaid debt, respectively.
 The ban is at Ukrainian government level, and it only applies to Samoylova, not a country.
 That’s why the EBU have been endeavouring to ensure Russia participates in Eurovision.